StormbotTCL/Stormbot-TCL-Twitter-Module/README.md

 *	Created a wiki to explain how to set your bot up with Twitter. <http://github.com/demonicpagan/Stormbot-TCL-Twitter-Module/wiki>
 *	Performed a check to see that you are running at least TCL version 8.5, gives suggestions of what to do if you aren't.

-TODO:
-*	Try and get the show option to track back an entire conversation until it reaches a null in_reply_to_status_id.
-If the in_reply_to_status_id is already null after looking up just one status id, just display that one status id.

 1285052087

 *	Fixed an error when trying to call the mentions timeline.
 Parameter needed to pass the GET parameter.